-Notwithstanding good returns in the last two years, the Fund has not achieved its IPM over the full period since inception in 2001.
-This reflects poor returns from global equities over this period, notably in 2000-02 and again in 2007-08.
+The Fund has not achieved its IPM over the full period since inception in 2001.
+This reflects poor returns from global equities compared to Government Stock over this period, notably in 2000-02 and again in the global financial crisis of 2007-08.

 It is important to recognise that the Fund will pay entitlements for the next 60 years or so and that the Authority takes a long term view in setting the investment strategy.
 Investment performance is measured over rolling ten year periods.
-Although returns have been below expectations in the almost ten years since inception, they were within the risk parameter set.
+Although returns have been below expectations in the ten years since inception, they were within the risk parameters set.

 The Authority reviews its investment strategy regularly and believes the current strategy and risk profile are appropriate to achieve the Investment Objective over the Fund's long term horizon.
+In particular, forward projections suggest that equities will earn a significant premium over Government Stock in the next ten years, in contrast to the past ten years when they earned less.